nexpy/nexpy/doc/source/pythongui.rst

 Plotting NeXus Data
 -------------------
-NXdata, NXmonitor, and NXlog data can be plotted by right-clicking on the group within the tree.
-The plot pane contains a toolbar to change axis or signal intensity limits.
+NXdata, NXmonitor, and NXlog data can be plotted by selecting a group on the tree and choosing "Plot Data" from the Data menu or by right-clicking on the group.
+The plot pane contains a toolbar to change axis or signal intensity limits using sliders or text boxes.
-The slider provides a graphical way of setting minimum and/or maximum values or they can be typed into the text boxes.
+One of the toolbar tabs also gives access to the standard matplotlib options.

 .. image:: /images/axis-limits-bar.png